the-everlearner/tic-tac-toe-elixir/README.md

 - Unbeatable computer player (minimax with alpha-beta pruning)

 ### Known Bugs
 - In some cases, it is possible to win on a 4x4 board in a human v comp match on the 8th move - if not won by then, it is not possible to win.
-All other computer games are unbeatable.
+All other computer games are unbeatable although the 7th, 8th and 9th moves by the computer may be somewhat slow.

 ### Notes
 - Lower-level tests in the Board module (analysis of winning lines) and the CompPlayer module (minimax algorithm) were deleted as they are now implicitly tested by the top-level functions.